Orobanche hederae: Etymology

-Orobanche is derived from Greek, and means 'bitter vetch strangler'.
+Orobanche is derived from Greek, and means 'bitter vetch strangler' or 'legume strangler'.
 This name originates from the species Orobanche rapum-genistae, which parasitizes legumes.
 The name hederae means 'of ivy', in reference to its host plant, Hedera.

-Common names in English include ivy broomrape and chokeweed.
-It is also called erva-toira da hera in Portuguese and orobanche du lierre in French.
+Its common name in English is ivy broomrape.
+It is also called frare de l'heura in Catalan, bršljanov volovod in Croatian, záraza břečťanová in Czech, vedbend-gyvelkvæler in Danish, klimopbremraap in Dutch, orobanche du lierre in French, klimmerblêdfretter in Frysk, efeuwürger and efeu-sommerwurz in German, borostyán-vajvirág in Hungarian, múchóg or múchóg mhór in Irish, succiamele dell'edera in Italian, bergflette-snylterot in Norwegian, erva-toira da hera or erva-toira in Portuguese, заразиха плющевая in Russian, záraza brečtanová in Slovak, pojalnik bršljanov in Slovene, espárrago de lobo, jopo de la hiedra, jopo espárrago de lobo, or matalegumbre in Spanish, murgrönssnyltrot in Swedish, tez canavarotu in Turkish, and gorfanc eiddew or gorfanhadlen eiddew in Welsh.

 Description

 Its yellowish to purplish stems are usually strongly swollen at the base and 15–60 cm by 0.3–0.8 cm.
 They are covered in short soft glandular hairs.
 Leaves are acute and oblong to lance-shaped.
-It's calyx (sepals) are 10–15 mm with free segments that are entire or unequally bifid.
+Its calyx (sepals) are 10–15 mm with free segments that are entire or unequally bifid.
 Its dull-cream to reddish purple corolla (petals) is 10–22 mm.
 They are almost hairless and upright spreading to more or less patent.
 Filaments (stalks of the stamen) are inserted 3–4 mm above the base of the corolla.
 They are usually hairless but rarely somewhat hairy below.
 Fruit are 10–12 mm capsules.

-In Mediterranean climates it flowers from late April to mid July.
+Its fruiting spikes contain thousands of minute seeds.

+Identification

+Ivy broomrape closely resembles the more commonly distributed O. minor and both are able to parasitize members of the ivy family.
+O. hederae is primarily differentiated by its characteristically distally pinched corollas, the flowers extending over most of the stem, the long, acuminate floral bracts, and its large terminal 'bud' of unopened flowers that give the spike a pointed top.
+The stigma on O. hederae is usually yellow and the corolla is curved downwards and cream-colored.